garetht/amanar/README.md

 Amanar
 ===

-A tool to programmatically insert refreshed HashiCorp Vault credentials into desktop database application configurations.
+A tool to programmatically insert refreshed HashiCorp Vault credentials into desktop database application configurations, allowing you to use database GUIs and CLIs seamlessly with time-limited access credentials.

 **You should create backup copies of all configuration files before using this tool.**